If you're wondering how to get featured snippets, you're not alone.

 So, being on Page #1 of Google is pre-requisite for getting Position Zero.

-But you also need to organize, structure, and format your content in a way that lends itself to being chosen by Google for Position Zero.
+But you also need to organize, structure, and format your content in a way that lends itself to being chosen by Google for the featured snippet.

 And that’s what I’ll show you how to do in the next section.